 If you experience a problem or issue with our venue or our services, please let our staff know promptly and we will use reasonable endeavours to address the issue.

-If you wish to make a complaint about our venue or services, we ask that you do so within five days after the relevant Event or issue.
+If you wish to make a complaint about our venue or services, we ask that you do so in a timely manner and in any event within five working days after the relevant Event or issue.

 We may amend these General Terms and Conditions from time to time by updating them on our website.
 You should review them before purchasing tickets to and attending an Event at Sydney Opera House.

 Sydney Opera House Trust ABN 69 712 101 035